taddison/sql-tables-as-queue-benchmarks/README.md

 - Enqueue performance.
 Starting with an empty queue enqueue with 1...N threads
 - Dequeue performance.
 Starting with a 'full' queue and dequeue with 1...N threads
 - Ghost hunting 👻.
 Enqueue N records and then dequeue them.
 And then repeat multiple times and assess performance (does it degrade on each run?)
+  - Massive kudos to [Forrest][Forrest Blog] for pointing out that ghost records are why queues can/do suck so bad in SQL Server

 SQLDriver allows for easy collection of results in these trials - the first example builds a CSV of results for 1...8 threads doing dequeues: